What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: The Basic Structure of Fairness

-This guarantees (i) equal treatment of equals and (ii) unequal treatment of unequals in a normatively defined way that is then considered to be fair.
+This approach still allows for (i) equal treatment of equals and (ii) unequal treatment of unequals in a normatively defined way that is then considered to be fair.
+To enhance readability, the term ``fair treatment'' refers to this notion in the remainder of the paper, if not stated otherwise.
 Even if it would be mathematically straightforward to allow for $\sfu$ to be more flexible, a non-monotonic $\sfu$ would not be in line with the above philosophical concept.
-One will demand strict monotonicity if unequals are always to be treated unequally, and geometrically and arithmetically fair treatments result from special choices of $\sfu$.
-Thus, again, valuation decisions arise that add a normative dimension, making it three normative questions: (1) How is the worthiness $\wi$, i.e., the measure of task-specific equality of individuals, defined?
+One will demand strict monotonicity if unequals are always to be treated unequally.
+Geometrically and arithmetically fair treatments result from special choices of $\sfu$.

+Thus, again, valuation decisions arise that add a normative dimension, making it three normative questions in this scenario of Def. \ref{def:mfair}: (1) How is the task-specific merit $\wi$, i.e., the measure of task-specific equality of individuals, defined?
 (2) Which attributes are defined as PAs (if there are any)?
-(3) How is the treatment function $s(\wi)$ defined?
+(3) Shall the treatment function $s(\wi)$ be modified, and if so, how?

-The worthiness $\wi$ may be directly identified with some observable feature $\vi$ (such as the income in the tax rate example), but it may also be defined as a latent and non-observable feature $\zi$.
-Finally, it may be a combination of observable and non-observable features, i.e., $\wi = f(\vi, \zi)$, where $f(\cdot)$ is another normative function.
-In the example of pretrial decisions -- such as in the COMPAS example introduced shortly in this paper -- $\vi$ and $\zi$ may be the type of crime and probability of recidivism, respectively.
-The duty of ML in the ADM process will be to provide an estimate of the non-observable feature(s) $\zi$, which serves as the basis for assessing the task-specific equality of individuals, i.e., the worthiness $\wi$, which in turn is the basis for the decision of their treatment $\ti$ via $s(\wi)$.